 Intelligent robots have been the focal point of technologists’ hopes and fears for the past century, but like it or not, recent advances in mechatronics and robotics—combined with IoT and the cloud—may soon make them a viable reality.

 At the forefront of this research and development are the leading mechatronics startups making tomorrow’s smart robotics a reality, today.
-Here are 11 to watch for in 2016.
+Here are 11 tech startups to watch for in 2016.

 Founded by 4 Canadian students with a love for building robots, Clearpath Robotics has since become a multi-million dollar developer of land, air, and sea autonomous robots for handling the world’s dullest, dirtiest, and deadliest jobs.

 This mechatronics startups has created Butler: the most advanced automated storage and goods-to-man order picking system in the world.
 The solution is ideal for e-commerce, logistics, and manufacturing warehouse operations where high-mix, high-volume order proﬁles are common.